ABOUT ME

 • Explore what is under the surface that is troubling you, for example, increasing awareness of patterns of thinking, feeling and behaving that may have served you well in the past, but are now problematic.

-• Uncover personal values to guide decision-making and collaboratively identify achievable changes in line with those values.
+• Uncover personal values to guide decision-making and help you to identify achievable changes in line with those values.

 • As therapy comes to an end, reflect on your progress, what are you taking away from our work together that can support your ongoing personal growth.